ajeygore/ajeygore.github.com/about.md

 I see myself as swiss knife in tactical situations and an empowerment advocate in strategic terms.
 I have played various roles in my life and recently at GoJek, now I work with Sequoia Capital as Technology Partner.

 In my role, I  work with the CTOs and CPOs of Sequoia’s portfolio companies to provide insight and expertise in building and scaling engineering, data science, product, and design functions.
-In a crude terms, I tell them what not to do, what has been my mistake and what has been my learnings
+In a crude terms, I tell them what not to do, about my mistake and learnings.

 <blockquote class="blockquote">
 I fundamentally believe that I am a package of success and have a cargo full of failures with me, I might have 1 or 2 good success stories, but most of the time I will tell one of the failures from 100s of stories and incidents, I experienced through out last 2 decades or so.